-This ITF Roundtable is on regulation.
-From that perspective, it is therefore important to realise that regulations are an important category of policy instruments, but as Table 1 shows, definitely not the only category.
-A second message from Table 1 is that regulations can be used to influence volumes, modal split, technologies, and driving behaviour, and therefore potentially can have many impacts.
+This ITF-OECD round table is on regulations.
+From that perspective it is therefore important to realize that regulations are an important category of policy instruments, but - as Table 1 shows - definitely not the only category.
+A second message from table 1 is that regulations can be used to influence volumes, modal split, technologies, and driving behaviour, and therefore potentially can have many impacts.